Identifying the Best Candidates for Relocation Assignments

 An initial interview assessment

-The most straightforward way to measure if an employee is a possible candidate for relocation is to gauge their interest in relocation assignments during their initial hiring interview with the company.
+The most straightforward way to measure if an employee is a possible candidate for a global relocation assignment is to gauge their interest in global relocation assignments during their initial hiring interview with the company.
 Include straightforward questions that will help you gauge their interest, such as:

 - Are you open to exploring career opportunities that require relocation?